adamwong246/testeranto/README.md

 # testeranto.ts
 ## teeny tiny tightly-typed typescript tests

-"Testeranto" (a pun based on the language "esperanto") is a Typescript testing framework.
+testeranto.ts a Typescript testing framework.
 It is a way of specifing stateful logic, lifting that knowledge out of your codebase into a high-level cucumber-like specification.
 Testeranto is NOT for testing pure functions- it is designed only to address _stateful_ logic.

 Testeranto is pure typescript that adds zero dependencies.
 You are free to use any other testing, or test-reporting, frameworks you'd like in conjunction.